websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-to-elasticsearch-7.md

 1. Configure the Connector to Elasticsearch 7 to connect to Elasticsearch.

-1. Re-index all search and spell check indexes.
+1. Restart Liferay, then re-index all search and spell check indexes.

 1. Restore Search Tuning indexes from the snapshot.
 If you were previously using these features, you may have data stored in these indexes.